expressjs/session/README.md

 **Required option**

 This is the secret used to sign the session ID cookie.
-This can be either a string for a single secret, or an array of multiple secrets.
+The secret can be any type of value that is supported by Node.js `crypto.createHmac` (like a string or a `Buffer`).
+This can be either a single secret, or an array of multiple secrets.
 If an array of secrets is provided, only the first element will be used to sign the session ID cookie, while all the elements will be considered when verifying the signature in requests.
 The secret itself should be not easily parsed by a human and would best be a random set of characters.
 A best practice may include:

   - The use of environment variables to store the secret, ensuring the secret itself does not exist in your repository.